Explainable deep-learning detection of microplastic fibers via polarization-resolved holographic microscopy

 The accuracy on the validation dataset reached 96.7~\%, while on the complete dataset it achieved 98.6~\% accuracy.

-Comparative evaluation against other machine learning methods, including Gaussian naive Bayes, random forest, support vector machine, K-nearest neighbors, gradient boosting, and logistic regression, confirmed the superior performance of the deep neural network, as reflected by consistently higher accuracy, precision, recall, and F1 score on the validation dataset.
+Comparative evaluation against other machine learning methods, including Gaussian naive Bayes, random forest, support vector machine, K-nearest neighbors, gradient boosting, and logistic regression, confirmed the superior performance of the {fully-connected} deep neural network, as reflected by consistently higher accuracy, precision, recall, and F1 score on the validation dataset.
 In particular, logistic regression performed best among the conventional methods, achieving 92~\% classification accuracy, while the accuracy of the remaining methods ranged from 82~\% to 90~\%.
-The proposed deep neural network based approach thus improves the classification accuracy of at least 5~\% compared to the standard classification approaches.
+The proposed deep neural network based approach thus improves the classification accuracy of at least 5~\% compared to the well-established statistical and machine learning classification approaches.

 Furthermore, we quantified significance of the used polarization-derived features via SHAP-FI values.
 As a result, the most significant polarization characteristic is the absolute value of ENs ratio, i.e. $(\left| EN_{1}/EN_{2}\right|)$, with its statistical parameters—particularly the median and median absolute deviation—emerging as the strongest contributors among all features.
 Overall, the EN-based characteristics dominate the classification process, collectively surpassing the contributions of EV- and EP-based features.